Overview

 You need to provide your Lucidic API key and Agent ID to use the SDK.
 There are several ways to do this:Option 1: Environment Variables (Recommended)

-Set these environment variables in your shell or.env
+Set these environment variables in your shell or.env file:

 Option 2: Direct Parameters